David Coon: MLA for Fredericton Lincoln (2024-present)

-He has served as a member of the Standing Committee on Estimates and Fiscal Policy, the Standing Committee on Procedure, Privileges and Legislative Officers, and the Legislative Administration Committee.
-He also served as a member of the Select Committee on Climate Change, whose recommendations formed the basis of New Brunswick's Climate Action Plan.
+As of 2025 Coon is a member of the Legislature's Standing Committee on Law Amendments, Standing Committee on Private Bills, Standing Committee on Official Languages, Standing Committee on Procedure, Privileges and Legislative Officers, and the Legislative Administration Committee.
+He also served as a member of the Select Committee on Climate Change, whose recommendations formed the basis of New Brunswick's Climate Action Plan, and the Select Committee on Accessibility.